 Designing streets that function as great places is more than just a "nice" thing to do.
 As Peter Kageyama, founder of the Creative Cities Summit, explains: "No longer is it sufficient to build places that are merely functional and safe.
 Our placemaking aspirations must be as high and as grand as our economic goals because they are bound together."
 In an age when people are more mobile than ever, and cities and businesses compete to attract talent, great streets are essential to boosting economic development and tourism.

-And great cities need more than just one great street - they need many great streets that connect people to key destinations and places.
-That's the idea behind the Power of 10 concept that Project for Public Spaces developed, where streets become part of a network that links a city's best assets and places together, making them easily accessible.
+that Project for Public Spaces developed, where streets become part of a network that links a city's best assets and places together, making them easily accessible.
 At a local scale, which could encompass several blocks in a distinct neighborhood, Streets as Places have 10 or more important destinations, while each of those individual places then has a multitude of things to do.
 The Power of 10 speaks to the importance of layering multiple activities and uses together - opportunities to sit and relax, to eat, to socialize, to recreate, to shop, and so on - to create dynamic streets that attract many people and encourage them to spend time there.